 The Washington Post’s Rita Kempley noted that “[director] Schlondorff seems as uncomfortable in this feminist nightmare as a man in a lingerie department.”

 Despite some well executed and chilling scenes, coupled with a number of strong performances from McGovern, Duvall and Dunaway, the film ended up grossing less than $5 million – not a great return from a $13 million budget.

-The Handmaid’s Tale movie is available to buy on DVD.
+The Handmaid’s Tale movie is available on DVD on Amazon.